tetratelabs/built-on-envoy/extensions/composer/goplugin/README.md

 - `file://` — Load from a local file path (e.g. `file:///path/to/plugin.so`)
 - `oci://` — Fetch from an OCI registry at runtime (e.g. `oci://ghcr.io/tetratelabs/built-on-envoy/extension-my-plugin:v1.0.0`)

-When using `boe gen-config` or `boe run`, remote extensions automatically use `oci://` URLs so the generated configuration is portable across machines.
-Local extensions use `file://` URLs pointing to the locally cached plugin binary.
+`boe gen-config` generates `oci://` URLs for remote composer (Go plugin) extensions, allowing Envoy to fetch the plugin binary directly from the OCI registry at runtime. `boe run` uses `file://` URLs pointing to locally cached binaries.

 The following environment variables configure OCI plugin fetching at runtime: